asleix/daspack/README.md

 # DASPack: Controlled data compression for Distributed Acoustic Sensing

-DASPack is a fast, open‑source compressor that lets you store huge Distributed Acoustic Sensing (DAS) datasets **losslessly** or with a user‑defined, fixed reconstruction error.
-It couples wavelets, linear predictive coding and arithmetic coding in Rust, and plugs straight into the HDF5 pipeline so you can write compressed datasets with a single `h5py` call.
+DASPack is a fast, open-source compressor for huge Distributed Acoustic Sensing (DAS) datasets.

-Disclaimer.
-The final implementation is still being polished.
-An official release is expected by mid-august.
+It supports **lossless** and **fixed-accuracy lossy** modes, letting you store data with an exact bound on reconstruction error.

+The core is written in Rust for speed and safety, with a thin Python API for convenient integration into your workflows.

+**DISCLAIMER:** We are testing the code, official release will be by mid-august.

 ---

 ## ✨ Highlights

-- **Fixed‑accuracy**: pick an absolute error (including zero) and know exactly what you lose.
+- **Lossless or fixed-accuracy** — pick zero error or a max absolute error and get exactly what you asked for.
+- **Multi-threaded** — control the number of threads per encode/decode call.
-- **Real‑time throughput**: ≥ 800 MB s⁻¹ on an 8‑core laptop.
+- **High throughput** — 800 MB/s+ on an 8-core laptop in typical workloads.
-- **Seamless HDF5**: available as filter *33 000*; works with `h5py`, `h5netcdf`, MATLAB, …
+- **Self-describing streams** — all parameters (codec, quantizer, shape) are stored in the bitstream; no sidecars needed.
-- **Safe & portable**: core written in Rust, no unsafe C buffers in user code.
+- **Pure Rust core** — no unsafe C buffers exposed to user code.
-- **Python bindings**: one‑line `compress_data` / `decompress_data` helpers for quick prototyping.
+- **Python bindings** — direct `encode` / `decode` interface for NumPy arrays.

 ---